cjus/hydra-aws-docker-article/README2.md

 However, this isn't convenient for use with Docker Swarm since you don't necessarily know what machine your container will run on.
 And later adding new machines would mean copying over config files.
 That just won't do!

-Starting with [hydra](https://github.com/flywheelsports/hydra) 0.15.10 and [hydra-express](https://github.com/flywheelsports/hydra-express)  0.15.11 your hydra service can request its config directly from your Redis instance.
+Starting with [hydra](https://github.com/flywheelsports/hydra) 0.15.10 and [hydra-express](https://github.com/flywheelsports/hydra-express)  0.15.11 your hydra service can request its config from your Redis instance.
 Naturally, that implies that you've loaded the config into Redis in the first place.

 To do this, you'll need [hydra-cli](https://github.com/flywheelsports/hydra-cli) version 0.5.4 or greater.